davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 ![Disk Access Latency vs I/O size graph](/assets/disk-access-latency.png)

-I generated these graphs by repeatedly executing disk reads and writes, measuring the latency (how long it took) for each, then averaging the results together.
-The graph shows these average latencies as a function of the number of bytes transferred, so the X axis (horizontal) is the number of bytes transferred in each disk I/O operation, and the Y axis (vertical) is how long it took to transfer that many bytes on average..
+For this test, I executed many reads and writes from my disk using different I/O sizes (the number of bytes transferred per request).
+In the graphs above, the horizontal axis shows this I/O size, and the vertical axis shows the average latency (time to execute the transfer) for each I/O size in milliseconds.

-Conventional wisdom goes that the time it takes to read or write data on a disk is proportional to the amount of data you read or write.
-Since the X axis of each graph ("bytes transferred") increases at an exponential rate, doubling progressively at each point, this would imply the graph of the latency vs bytes transferred should also rise exponentially, roughly doubling at each point ...
+Conventional wisdom says the time it takes to read or write data is proportional to how much data you want to read or write; if this were true, we would expect to see the latency grow exponentially in these graphs, because the horizontal axis grows exponentially (it doubles at each point).

-... and it does, eventually.
-But look at the left side of each graph: for smallish I/O sizes of about 64 KB or less, both graphs are roughly flat.
-This means the time it took to read 1 KB of data was about the same as it took to read 32 KB of data.
-Weird, right?
-(This happens because there's a fixed cost of setting up a disk I/O operation, which dominates the cost of actually reading/writing data for small I/O sizes.)
+On the right hand side of our graphs, we do eventually see this exponential curve, but notice the left sides are roughly flat.
+This means, on average, the time it took to transfer 1 KB of data is about the same as it took to transfer 32 KB of data.
+(Why?
+This happens because there's a fixed cost of setting up a disk I/O operation, which dominates the cost of actually reading/writing data unless you're trying to read or write a lot of data.)

 With these characteristics in mind, let's re-evaluate or two map data structures.